 Health Benefits of Nuts Worth Knowing

-Epidemiologic studies have linked nut consumption with reduced rates of heart disease and gallstones, as well as beneficial effects on hypertension, cancer, and inflammation.
+Epidemiologic studies have linked eating nuts with reduced rates of heart disease and gallstones, as well as beneficial effects on hypertension, cancer, and inflammation.

 Recent studies have also indicated that nut consumption can help prevent type 2 diabetes.